timskillman/raspberrypi/README.md

 Contains the following example projects;

- - SceneViewer (Load modified OBJ files to create a fully collidable scene with animated textures)
+ - SceneViewer (Load modified OBJ files to view fully collidable scenes with animated textures)
  - ScreenRunner project with animated backgrounds and Gamepad input for changing screens

 # Compiling on Raspberry Pi